Shrink a library #2 (Filson Young)

-Within two years of his writing Growing Wings, his heart conditions had killed him.
+Within two years of his writing Growing Wings, his heart condition had killed him.
 He was already a rather lonely and bitter man and often ill.
 He was appreciated, as a person or a writer, by rather few.
-His second and last wife, Vera (Minka to her family) saw him sometimes towards the end, and declared that of her three husbands he was the best (though they had a bitter divorce and she went on to remarry).
+His second and last wife, Vera Bax (Minka to her family), whom he had divorced more than a decade earlier, saw him sometimes towards the end, and declared that of her three husbands he was the best.

 Because of Silvester Mazzarella’s biography, FY is future-proofed.
 Silvester researched much of it in the 1970s, when people who knew FY were still around to answer questions.
 Thus, we have an account of his life written by a young man, at ease with post-Beatle sensibilities but painstaking about understanding FY’s milieu and in touch with FY’s surviving contemporaries.
 It may become a classic in the manner of A J A Symonds’ The Quest for Corvo.
 It might have consoled FY somewhat that in 1986 the USNI brought out an appreciative edition of his 1921 With the Battle Cruisers.
 Anyway, the original books are mostly available quite cheaply on Abebooks, while internet archives ensure that most of FY’s writing is preserved.
 People can choose the hardcopy or the digital route to FY.